 By Wilson Abiri

-Other 14 pupils who also died following the stampede are Antonatte Khayumba, Prudence Eliza, Catherine Aloo, Prince Vermaline, Nichole Achola, Venesa Andeso, Fidel Kumbetie, Simon Waweru, Samuel Simekha, Lavenda Akasa, June Nakhumicha, Joseph Mutsami and Bertha Munywele and Nailah Kiverenge.
+The 15 pupils who died during the stampede are Salma Oleso Bilal, Antonatte Khayumba, Prudence Eliza, Catherine Aloo, Prince Vermaline, Nichole Achola, Venesa Andeso, Fidel Kumbetie and Simon Waweru.
+Others are Samuel Simekha, Lavenda Akasa, June Nakhumicha, Joseph Mutsami, Bertha Munywele and Nailah Kiverenge.

 In an inquest report that was made public on Monday, June 24, the DPP also noted that the churches that used to conduct services at the school have no hand in the stampede.

 He noted that no teacher can be blamed to have caused the stampede given that they were the first persons to rescue the pupils when the incident occurred.